FOREX-Yen edges up as traders doubt BOJ's firepower

 Yet currency market players are not so sure such a step would help to reverse the yen's rally, amid a growing sense that the BOJ may be running out of ammunition.

-"We doubt that just tweaking current policy steps in an attempt to steepen the yield will prove effective at re-weakening the yen on a sustainable basis," said Lee Hardman, currency analyst at Bank of Tokyo Mistubishi.
-"The yen could even strengthen if the BoJ refrains from easing tomorrow."
+"It will be difficult for the BOJ to come up with a measure that will significantly push down the yen," said Koji Fukaya, CEO of FPG Securities in Tokyo.

-Dealers said that selling dollar/yen after the BOJ's policy meetings has been a winning strategy this year - the yen gained sharply following the BOJ's last three meetings.
+Dealers note that selling dollar/yen after the BOJ's policy meetings has been a winning strategy this year - the yen gained sharply following the BOJ's last three meetings.

 Dollar/yen options pricing suggests the market thinks the risk of the dollar falling below 100 yen is relatively small.